-By Jürgen Dengler (on behalf of all VCS Chief Editor)
+By Jürgen Dengler (on behalf of all VCS Chief Editors)

 Vegetation Classification and Survey (VCS) has published six contributions in the second quarter of 2021.

 Our Editors’ Choice Paper is by Hunter et al. (2021).
 This “Review and Synthesis” paper is the outcome of a workshop of the IAVS Working Group on Vegetation Classification (WGVC) held at the IAVS Symposium in Bozeman, Montana.
 The authors compiled and compared the numerous different definitions and implementations of the “biome” concept, one of the most used and, at the same time, most ambiguous terms in vegetation ecology.
 While the paper does not and cannot provide a definitive solution for the biome concept, it proposes at least ways forward based on the review of the existing concepts.